zatsit-oss/zats-blog/CONTRIBUTING.md

-# Contributing to Zatsit Blog
+# Contributing to zatsit blog

 First off, thanks for taking the time to contribute! ❤️